Dooring: Collisions

-In Toronto, "motorist opens door in path of cyclist" collisions were 11.9% of all reported car/bike collisions in 2003, however, is difficult to determine exactly how many bicycle accidents and serious injuries are attributed to dooring because the Ontario Ministry of Transportation does not classify dooring as a collision, and therefore these numbers are not regularly reported alongside other types of bicycle accidents.
-However, there are reports that in Toronto alone, dooring incidents increased by 58% in the three-year period between 2014 and 2016.
+In Toronto, "motorist opens door in path of cyclist" collisions were 11.9% of all reported car/bike collisions in 2003; however, it is difficult to determine exactly how many bicycle accidents and serious injuries are attributed to dooring because the Ontario Ministry of Transportation does not classify dooring as a collision, and therefore these numbers are not regularly reported alongside other types of bicycle accidents.
+There are reports that in Toronto alone, dooring incidents increased by 58% in the three-year period between 2014 and 2016.
 Eight percent of serious injuries to cyclists in London in 2007 were caused by cyclists swerving to avoid opening car doors.
 In the Australian state of Victoria between 2006 and 2010, car door openings caused eight percent of serious injuries to cyclists.

 Relative risk

 Relative to other collisions such as getting rear ended, getting doored is less risky: "80.04% of those cyclists who were doored were injured, while 94.40% of those in non-dooring crashes were injured."
 Also, getting doored itself usually is not fatal; rather, most serious door-zone-related injuries are sustained by getting hit by a motor vehicle after colliding with or swerving to avoid the obstructing door.
 Thus, most dooring deaths and serious injuries occur in the travel lane and not in the door zone.